General Motors New Zealand: Daewoo/GM Korea

 In 2011 General Motors renamed Daewoo as GM Korea.
 All GM Korea vehicles continued to be marketed internationally as "Chevrolet" with the sole exceptions continuing to be Australia and New Zealand.

 The Korean-built Chevrolet Trax was sold globally from 2012.
 It was first sold in Canada, Mexico, Germany, South Korea, Lebanon, United Arab Emirates, and Europe.
 It was sold in New Zealand and Australia from 2013; in China, Indonesia and Philippines from 2014; and eventually the United States from 2015.
 A 2017 facelift saw the Trax take styling cues from the Korean-built Malibu and Volt.
 The Trax was sold in Holden's final year in New Zealand as the Holden Trax LTZ.

 The GM Korea-built, 8th generation Chevrolet Malibu was sold in New Zealand as the Holden Malibu from 2013 to 2014, replacing the Korean-built Epica, and positioned between the Australian-built Series II Cruze and Commodore range.
 The Malibu served mainly as a fleet vehicle in New Zealand.

-Although dropped in Australia in 2018, New Zealand still continued to sell the Korean-built Spark.
+Although dropped in Australia in 2018, New Zealand still continued to sell the Korean-built Spark until the demise of the Holden marque in 2020.